statico/dotfiles/README.md

 ### Customizing

 - Fork this repo
-- Update `install.sh` to point at your own
+- Update `install.zsh` to point at your own
 - Go nuts

 ### Highlights (or, Why I Use This)